 CRMs are about customer data and relationship management, not about engaging stakeholders through email.
 In this article we’ll explore why you should be using a dedicated email platform – and save time and money along the way – and the key differences between this approach and using a CRM’s email tools.

-One of the main reasons we hear from organizations that are using email tools that are included with their CRM is the reluctance of adding another piece of software.
+One of the main reasons we hear from organizations that are using email tools that are included with their CRM is the reluctance to add another piece of software.
 They worry it will add complexity and costs, and wonder why they should do so when a tool they pay for has email functionality.

 We understand this concern – many organizations experience internal fatigue from too many disparate systems.
 But in our experience, the overall cost for the organization (time and money) is far better spent in the medium and long term on a platform dedicated to email communications.